Do you want to start a cult with me?

 Don’t worry it’s not going to be one of those posts.

 One of the biggest challenges many face in today’s crowded market is communicating how great a product, service or piece of content is to an audience.

 Actually getting those individuals to use said service or engage with your resources can be just as troublesome.

 I always tell those around me that you can build the best product or (in my industry) the greatest learning resource known to existence, but unless you actually tell people about this and make them care, then it’s worthless.

 “If you build it, they won’t come”

-Did you tell your audience what it is you’ve created and why it should be important to them too?.
+Did you tell your audience what it is you’ve created and why it should be important to them too?

 So now I’ve set the scene, what can we do about this?

 Tell real stories through real people